saikiran3321/saikiran3321/README.md

 - Spearheaded the development of high-traffic web platforms using **Vue.js** and **PHP**, supporting thousands of users.
 - Architected serverless applications with **AWS** services (EC2, S3, Lambda), reducing infrastructure costs by 20%.
-- Led the design and deployment of RESTful APIs integrating complex banking systems.
+- Led the design and deployment of RESTful APIs that integrated complex banking systems.
 - Streamlined deployments with **Docker**, **Jenkins**, and automated test suites, reducing production deployment time by 30%.
 - Enhanced application security and performance, decreasing server downtime by 40%.
 - Collaborated with teams to deliver projects ahead of deadlines, improving user engagement by 12%.